 The MyCare Ohio contract with the state of Ohio includes medical loss ratio rebates.
 The rebate period is over the contract period.
 The Company estimates accrued retrospective premium adjustments for its MyCare Ohio business based on the medical loss ratio experienced on the MyCare Ohio line of business.
 The formula is based on net income before taxes.
-The total amount of direct premiums written from the MyCare Ohio contract for which a portion is subject to the retrospectively rated features was \$931,982,087 and \$881,624,441, representing 28.2% and 33.1% of total direct premiums written as of December 31, 2020 and December 31, 2019, respectively.
+The total amount of direct premiums written from the MyCare Ohio contract for which a portion is subject to the retrospectively rated features was \$835,742,366 and \$931,982,087, representing 25.5% and 28.2% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.

 The Company is subject to a Hepatitis C Risk Pool arrangement with the ODM where the amount of the pool is determined by the projected Hepatitis C costs incorporated into the current year rates, and the funds are redistributed among the plans based on relative actual Hepatitis C costs.
-The total Medicaid direct premiums written subject to this retrospective rating feature were \$2,954,766,861 and \$2,338,253,107 representing 89.5% and 87.7% of total direct premiums written as of December 31, 2020 and December 31, 2019, respectively.
+The total Medicaid direct premiums written subject to this retrospective rating feature were \$2,980,733,982 and \$2,954,766,861 representing 90.88% and 89.5% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.

-D. Pursuant to the Medicaid Managed Care Rule, based on the State's election the Company is required to maintain specific minimum loss ratios on the Medicaid line of business.
-The Company has no amounts accrued for Medicaid minimum loss ratio rebates as of December 31, 2020 and December 31, 2019, respectively.
+D. Pursuant to the Medicaid Managed Care Rule, based on the State's election, the Company is required to maintain specific MLRs on the Medicaid line of business.
+The Company has no amounts accrued for Medicaid minimum loss ratio rebates as of December 31, 2021 and December 31, 2020, respectively.

-Pursuant to the Medicaid Managed Care Rule, based on the State's election and state contractual minimum loss ratio requirements, the Company is required to maintain specific minimum loss ratios on its MyCare Ohio population.
-The Company's actual medical loss ratios for the MyCare Ohio were in excess of the minimum requirements and as a result, no minimum loss ratio liability was required as of December 31, 2020 and December 31, 2019, respectively.
+Pursuant to the Medicaid Managed Care Rule, based on the State's election and state contractual MLR requirements, the Company is required to maintain specific minimum loss ratios on its MyCare Ohio population.
+The Company's actual MLR for the MyCare Ohio were in excess of the minimum requirements and as a result, no minimum loss ratio liability was required as of December 31, 2021 and December 31, 2020, respectively.